-The deadline for submitting bids will be at 5pm on 1st May 2020.
+The extended deadline for submitting bids will be Friday 3 July 2020 at 5pm.

-Establishments will be informed of the outcome of their bids by early June 2020, following our formal internal approval processes.
+Establishments will be informed of the outcome of their bids mid September 2020, following our formal internal approval processes.

 The maximum Local Authority contribution for any single bid will be £100,000 (all categories).

 In order for a bid to be considered as capital expenditure, the total project cost must be in excess of £10,000, in accordance with Cheshire East Council's Constitution.

 As available funds are limited, we request that submissions are fair and flexible and that establishments should be considerate that the level of school contribution to the scheme reflects school balance figures.
 The intention in doing this is the ensure that the limited funds the authority holds will go further and improve facilities for more children.

 We are aware that non-schools properties submitting a bid will not hold devolved capital funding and this will also be taken into account.

 Contacts and Guidance on Application Form